boulder-on/JPassport/README.md

 # JPassport

-JPassport is intended to be a replacement for Java Native Access (JNA).
+JPassport is intended to be a replacement for Java Native Access (JNA) but uses the Foreign Linker API instead of JNI.
 Similar to JNA, you can create an interface with the method definitions that exist in your library then JPassport does the rest.
 To the caller the library is just an interface.

-The Foreign Linker API is still an incubator at this time and Java 15 at least is required to use this library.
+The Foreign Linker API is still an incubator at this time and Java 16 at least is required to use this library.

-The testing classes I have can be used to call JNA or JPassport.
-The Foreign Linker appears to be significantly faster than JNA for some circumstances.
-Passing primitives via the Foreign Linker looks like it has a performance benefit JNA.
-If you pass large arrays, there is a benefit to the Foreign Linker, but much less so.
+# Performance
+The testing classes I have use JNA, JNA Direct, JPassport and pure Java.
+The performance difference break down as:

+Passing primatives:
+4. JNA - Slowest by a significant margin
+3. JNA Direct - Very good, about 7-8x faster than JAN
+2. JPassport - About 5.5x faster than JNA Direct
+1. Java - About 4.5 times faster than JPassport

+Passing Arrays:

+There was less of a difference here.
+4. JNA
+3. JNA Direct - About the same as JNA
+2. JPassport - About 1.3x faster than JNA Direct (better at larger array sizes)
+1. Java - About 4 times faster than JPassport

+NOTE: I tried without success to use th jextract tool.
+I was able to get it to generate code and I saw little substantive difference it what it tried to generate over what I generated.
 Performance of method that passes 2 doubles:
 ![primative performance](passing_doubles.png)